Things To Remember When You Feel Inadequate

 Whose standards are you holding yourself to, and do they matter personally?

 Walt Disney himself was fired from a newspaper job because his editor felt he “lacked imagination and had no good ideas.”

 Maybe he wasn’t “good enough” for this person or this particular job, but he certainly was good enough by other standards!

 4. Someone Looks Up to You

-You may feel you aren’t as good as a colleague, a friend, a mentor, but someone else is thinking they aren’t as good as you.
+You may feel you aren’t as good as a colleague, a friend, or a mentor, but someone else thinks they aren’t as good as you.

-No matter who you aim to emulate, there is someone aiming to emulate you, as they should!
+No matter who you aim to emulate, someone will emulate you, as they should!

 5. If You Were Perfect, You’d Be Bored